mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Sales below $1M are usually asset sales, meaning that the buyer is purchasing assets from the business but not the business itself.
 This is in contrast to a stock sale, where the buyer purchases the business and everything it owns.

 Because this was an asset sale, I retained control of TinyPilot's bank accounts and payroll.
 The problem was that I forgot to change the email address on those accounts before I handed over control of TinyPilot's email account to the new buyer.
-For example, I didn't want the email address associated with my bank account to be `mybank@tinypilotkvm.com` when I no longer could receive email at that address.
+For example, I didn't want the email address associated with my bank account to be `michael@tinypilotkvm.com` when I no longer could receive email at that address.

-I worked with the new owner to fix up the email address on those accounts after the sale, and it wasn't a big deal, but I wish I'd done it myself while I still controlled the email account.
+I worked with the new owner to fix up the email address on those accounts after the sale, but I wish I'd done it myself before I handed over the email accounts.

 ### Take even fewer dependencies on Google